Looking for HP Recovery Discs or an HP USB Recovery Drive?

 Ordering recovery discs from HP in Asia and Oceania

-Finding recovery discs from other Web sites
+Finding recovery discs or a USB device from other Web sites

 If you cannot order a recovery disc set from HP or you cannot create a usable set from your computer, contact HP Customer Care .
 HP Customer Care may be able to send out new discs or replace defective versions depending on your situation and availability.